ncagle/DNS-over-HTTPS/Hyper.md

 ## March 20, 2022

+Test 718 was just wrong, when fixed it runs fine with hyper.

+At **17** disabled tests.

 I hadn't realized but hyper doesn't support h2c upgrade.
 This was the direct or indirect explanation for no less than six still disabled test.
 The lack of support for HTTP/2 over clear text HTTP:// URLs is now a documented restriction for hyper builds - we can always fix that if support is ever added to hyper in the future.